HarvardMapCollection/tutorials/qgis/join/index.md

 ## How do joins work?

 In this tutorial, we will walk step-by-step through performing a join in QGIS.
-This tutorial is part of a series called the [census data to ArcGIS Online starter pack](https://harvardmapcollection.github.io/tutorials/census/census2agol/), but you can also use this guide separately to learn about joins.
+This tutorial is part of a series called the [Preparing census data for ArcGIS Online](https://harvardmapcollection.github.io/tutorials/census/census2agol/), but you can also use this guide separately to learn about joins.

 Before we dive in to step-by-step instructions, however, let's go over the basic concept of **how joins work**.